 Types of Life Insurance used to fund Buy-Sell Agreements

-Using life insurance to fund a buy sell agreement requires some planning as to the type of policy to use and the best company to choose.
+Using life insurance to fund a buy sell agreement requires some planning as to the type of policy to use and the best life insurance company to choose.
 Three types of life insurance to use for funding buy-sell arrangements are term, universal and whole life.

 For more advanced markets concepts regarding buy sell agreements, please visit our article on infinite banking.

-the advantages of funding a buy-sell agreement with term life insurance is that the business can a save considerable amount of money.
+The advantages of funding a buy-sell agreement with term life insurance is that the company can a save considerable amount of money.
 The disadvantage is that term life insurance ends upon the expiration of the term length, which typically ranges from 10-30 years.

 However, term life insurance generally comes with a conversion option which allows the owner to convert the policy into permanent insurance with no proof of insurability.
 Meaning, the policy can always be converted to a permanent policy no matter what health conditions the primary insured has developed over the years because the policy is converted at the original rate class qualified for.
 Further, some companies allow the policy to be renewed up to age 95.
 Note, however, that the premium will go up each year if you choose this option.